 - The gut and the brain are also regulated with the same slow frequency band

-- Infraslow neurofeedback is superior to other forms of neurofeedback because it conditions the frequencies the brain uses to manage behavior and processes between brain and body
+- Infraslow neurofeedback is superior to other forms of neurofeedback because it conditions the frequencies the brain uses to manage behaviour and processes between brain and body

-Due to the recent edict to social distancing, we have moved all our workshops online including the bipolar ISF workshop.
-We have consolidated the material to teach only the clinical skills necessary for ISF training to accomplish online in two days what we normally needed three days to complete.
+Due to the pandemic, we have moved all our workshops online, including the bipolar ISF workshop.
+We have consolidated the material to teach only the clinical skills necessary for ISF training to accomplish online in two days what we normally required three days to complete.
 In order to effectively achieve this goal, we have scheduled the two days a week apart so that attendees may apply the technique learned on the first day, participate in one on one supervision during the week, and have another full day for review.
 Additionally, the fee structure was set so that all attendees will have the opportunity to participate in two group mentoring sessions after the workshop at no extra cost to you.